italia/spid-cie-oidc-docs/docs/en/entity_configuration.rst

 +++++++++++++++++++

-OIDC Federation defines the Federation Metadata containing the information indicated below and the OIDC Metadata for each type of entity.
+OIDC Federation defines the Federation Metadata containing the information indicated below and the OIDC Metadata for each type of Entity.

 Entity Configuration - common claims